AElfProject/AElf/docs/cli/intro.md

 ```bash
 dotnet build AElf.CLI --configuration Release
 ```
-To use the tool just run it with `dotnet` like:
+To use the cli just run it with `dotnet` like:
 ```bash
 dotnet AElf.CLI.dll <command> <option1> <option2>
 ```

-The \<command\> element here refers to any of the available commands, to list them just run the **dll** without providing any arguments: ```dotnet AElf.CLI.dll```.
-The \<options\> element refer to the arguments to give to the command.
+The **command** element here refers to any of the available commands, to list them just run the **dll** without providing any arguments: ```dotnet AElf.CLI.dll```.
+The **options** element refer to the arguments to give to the command.
 For more about the commands and their options you can refere to the full [command reference](methods.md) of this section.

 ## Interactive

-CLI is built on top of the js library [aelf.js](https://github.com/AElfProject/aelf-sdk.js), so besides using the standard commands directly, you can also use interactive mode where you can use javascript to interact with the chain.
+CLI is built on top of the js library [aelf.js](https://github.com/AElfProject/aelf-sdk.js), so besides using the standard commands directly, you can also use the interactive mode where you can use javascript to interact with the chain.
 The ```console``` commands will start your session:

 ```bash
 dotnet AElf.CLI.dll console --endpoint=http://localhost:1234 -a 2jzk2xXHdru6oCGiSyy6mqxTtkWyFbdgBkmrPwNnT5Higm6Tum